MackenzieDobson/MackenzieDobson.github.io/_pages/about.md

 legislative chambers to engage with questions related to bipartisanship in electoral arenas and legislative institutions.

 <strong><span style="text-decoration: underline;">Dissertation Highlights</span></strong>:

-- Campaigns and Governance: I analyze when first-time state legislative candidates campaign on bipartisanship and their subsequent legislative behavior and effectiveness.
-This involves a novel dataset of campaign documents from 12,000

 - Campaign Rhetoric: I analyze when first-time state legislative candidates campaign on bipartisanship using text analysis methods and subsequently evaluate their legislative behavior and effectiveness.
 This involves a novel dataset of campaign documents for 12,000 state legislators elected between 1968 and 2018.

 - Bipartisan Lawmaking: I develop a chamber-level measure of bipartisan lawmaking for 94 legislative chambers from 2009 to 2018, examining how rules and provisions affect cross-party collaboration.